 - 2-3 tbsp of water, if needed

 - Put all the ingredients except water to the blender and puree until desired texture.
-Season to taste, add lemon juice, spices or more tahini or honey, if needed.
-I prefer my hummus a little bit chunky, so I added just a couple tbsp of water to help the blender to puree the ingredients.
+Season to taste, add lemon juice, spices, or more tahini or honey, if needed.
+I prefer my hummus a little bit chunky, so I added just a couple of tbsp of water to help the blender to puree the ingredients.
 If you prefer your hummus silkier, add some extra olive oil to the mixture.
-Put the prepared hummus on a deep plate, drizzle with some extra olive oil, add paprika and some herbs on top of it.
+Put the prepared hummus on a deep plate, drizzle with some extra olive oil, add paprika, and some herbs on top of it.

 - Serve hummus with any veggies you like.
 I chose purple cauliflower, radishes, some roasted corn, baby carrots, arugula, avocado, and cucumber.
 Cut the veggies and serve with hummus.